-Councils within the partnership arrangement will collectively appoint a CHP as to take ownership of contributions accrued via their respective schemes.
+Council will appoint a CHP to take ownership of contributions accrued via the Scheme.
 The contract for this appointment will last for a term of five years, after which a new tender will be issued for the next term.

 The appointed CHP will take full ownership and management responsibilities for any monetary or in-kind affordable housing contributions gained during their term.
-Affordable housing contributions transferred to the appointed CBD will be done so on the condition that all will be retained for the purpose of affordable housing in perpetuity.
+Affordable housing contributions transferred to the appointed CHP will be done so on the condition that all will be retained for the purpose of affordable housing in perpetuity.

-Councils within the arrangement will also provide a delivery program that outlines how funds raised or property assets provided under the Scheme will be used and requirements for reporting and transparency.
-This will clearly delineate the responsibilities of the appointed CHP and will aim to ensure that each council is apportioned a share of the funds equal to their individual contribution over the course of a 15-year period.
+Council will also provide a Affordable Rental Housing Contributions Implementation Policy that outlines how funds raised or property assets provided under the Scheme will be used and requirements for reporting and transparency.
+This will clearly delineate the responsibilities of the appointed CHP and Council.
 Council may provide direction on the CHP's procurement in relation to target demographics or locations for affordable housing.

-3.5 Monitoring and Review of the Scheme
+3.7 Monitoring and Review of the Scheme